TheFrozenFire/sslcheck-pow/README.md

 ### Server Executes Audits

-As a scheduled task, the server executes requests to third-party TLS/SSL scan services (e.g. [SSLLabs](https://www.ssllabs.com/ssltest/)).
+As a scheduled task, the server executes requests to third-party TLS scan services (e.g. [SSLLabs](https://www.ssllabs.com/ssltest/)).
 In the response that these services provide, they would include an "audit payload" in a standardized format.